 A highly anticipated newcomer to the SETX dining scene, KO was Beaumont's first cook at the table Korean grill.
 Known for their high-end soju cocktails and sizzling meat platters, grab a group of friends and make it a feast of epic proportions.

 Thai – Chaba Thai Bistro

 Traditional “sit on the floor” style Asian dining, Chaba has been a local favorite for years.
-The winner of the Taste of the Triangle, their menu is huge (think hundreds of items) with a variety of proteins from shrimp and steak to noodle bowls, curries, and soups supplemented by free-flowing sake.
+A recent Taste of the Triangle winner, their menu is huge (think hundreds of items) with a variety of proteins from shrimp and steak to noodle bowls, curries, and soups supplemented by free-flowing sake.
 If you don’t know what to order, the spicy eggplant and Pad Kee Mao (their take on “drunken noodles”) are a good place to start.

 Chinese – Great Wall

 A neighborhood gem for over three decades, Great Wall also has a massive 150 item menu.
 Known for their fried rice, lo mein, and chicken wings, it’s fresh, flavorful, and craveable Chinese with some of the best lunch deals in town.
 While their normal plates are quite tasty, they also have special Weight Watchers-friendly steamed dishes made with no MSG, salt, oil, and sauce on the side to appease the diet crowd.

 With colorful murals and mosaics adorning the tables and walls, Tacos La Bamba feels like a fiesta every night of the week.
 Known for their massive portions and amazing deals, they often have $1 taco night or 20 for $20 platters that would really feed the whole family.
 Known for their tacos, tortas, and burritos, they also have whole fish plates and other delicacies for less than $10.